First Steps

 Explain what “service” means in terms of court and how do you do it?

-Giving the court documentation to all parties to proceeding (parents, caregivers, children over 12) as per the timelines of court.
-Examples of how it can be completed include: providing the documents in person, emailing if a Form 8 is completed, serving lawyers via fax or email, substitutional service
+Giving the court documentation to everyone considers as a party to proceeding (parents, caregivers, children over 12) as per the timelines of court.
+Examples of how it can be completed include: providing the documents in person, emailing if a Form 8 is completed, serving lawyers via fax or email, substitutional service (approved by court through an affidavit)

 200